Paradigm Sets Relief Fund, Extended Insurance for Laid Off Staff, CEO Sam Gores to Forgo Salary

 Paradigm

-In an email Monday, Paradigm CEO Sam Gores expressed regret to staffers laid off due to the coronavirus pandemic for what he said was initial communication about the move that “lacked compassion,” and announced new measures to help furloughed employees.
+Paradigm CEO Sam Gores on Monday expressed regret to staffers laid off due to the coronavirus pandemic for what he said was initial communication about the move that “lacked compassion,” and announced new measures to help furloughed employees.

-“The vital and significant actions we took, though necessary for the health of the company, were hard and painful,” said.
+“The vital and significant actions we took, though necessary for the health of the company, were hard and painful,” said in an email to staffers at the agency.
 “And while immediate action was required, I realize that the way the message was conveyed to you lacked compassion and made you feel alienated from Paradigm.”

-Paradigm let 250 staff members go on March 20, and enacted pay cuts for retained employees.
+Paradigm let 250 staff members go on March 20 and enacted pay cuts for remaining employees.
 The company’s movie, TV and music departments were particularly hard hit.
-Laid off staffers later harshly criticized the company and Gores for how the layoffs were handled, telling the LA Times that they received no severance pay and were told their insurance would be cut off April 1, among other things.
+Laid off staffers later harshly criticized the company and Gores for how the layoffs were handled, telling the L.A.
+Times that they received no severance pay and were told their insurance would be cut off April 1, among other things.

-Now however, Paradigm has established a $1.1 million relief fund for affected employees, Gores said in the email, with details to come no later than Friday.
+In response to the backlash, Paradigm has now established a $1.1 million relief fund for affected employees, Gores said in the email, with details to come no later than Friday.
 In addition, health insurance for those employees has been extended through the end of June, along with the promise that the company “will continue to monitor the situation closely.”

 Furthermore, Gores said that the company still considers the layoffs a temporary measure, and “our intention is to bring as many of you back as possible.”
 Gores said also that the company will help laid off employees maintain their lists of clients and accounts.

-In addition, Gores said that Paradigm has has secured “interim financing” to get it through the current crisis, and that he will forgo his full salary for the rest of 2020 as an additional cost saving measure.
+In addition, Gores said that Paradigm has secured “interim financing” to get it through the current crisis, and that he will forgo his full salary for the rest of 2020 as an additional cost-saving measure.

 I am committed to improving our flow of communication as we weather this uncertain time.
 The difficult and urgent actions we took on March 20th were the hardest of my 37-year career.
 Paradigm’s great strength is its enormously talented staff.
 It always has been and always will be.
 The vital and significant actions we took, though necessary for the health of the company, were hard and painful.
 And while immediate action was required, I realize that the way the message was conveyed to you lacked compassion and made you feel alienated from Paradigm.